bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   secretKey: "sec_prod_xxxxxxxxxxxxxxxxxxxxx",
 });

-// Initialize the client's feature flag retrieval loop.
-You must call this method
+// Initialize the client and begin fetching flag definitions.
+// You must call this method prior to any calls to `getFlags()`,
-// prior to any calls to `getFlags()`, otherwise an empty object will be returned.
+// otherwise an empty object will be returned.
 //
 // You can also supply your `fallbackFlags` to the `initialize()` method.
 These
 // fallback flags are used in the situation when the server-side flags are not
-// yet loaded or there are issues retrieving them. await client.initialize();
+// yet loaded or there are issues retrieving them.
+// See "Initialization Options" below for more information. await client.initialize();
 ```